Osprey Aether AG 70

 We were initially skeptical about the DayLid’s capacity, but it turned out to be just about perfect for our side excursions from camp.
 Impressively, we were able to fit our full-frame Sony a7R II camera case inside, and the comfort was quite good with light padding on the shoulder straps.
 Most removable daypacks, such as what you get with the REI Co-op Traverse 70 or Gregory Baltoro, are overly simplistic, but the Osprey includes a small exterior zippered pocket and a hang loop and separate sleeve for a hydration reservoir.
 In truth, if Osprey were to just sell the DayLid as a daypack, we would give it high marks on its own.
 The only downsides in the design are that stowing it cuts a little into the potential capacity of the top lid and the extra materials add some ounces to the total weight of the pack.
 And we’d love if the daypack had a hipbelt, but overall it’s a top-notch design for adventuring or peak bagging during the day.

 The empty weight of the Aether AG is the biggest downside of the pack.
-At over 5 pounds in all sizes in the 70-liter model (our medium weighs 5 pounds 3 ounces), this is not a pack for minimalists or ounce counters.
+At over 5 pounds in all sizes in the 70-liter model (our medium weighs 5 lbs.
+3 oz.), this is not a pack for minimalists or ounce counters.
 But among high-capacity and heavy-hauling models, the weight is somewhat more reasonable.
-Gregory’s Baltoro 75 (4 pounds 15.4 ounce), REI Co-op’s Traverse 70 (4 pounds 14 ounces), and Arc’teryx’s Bora AR 63 (5 pounds even) are three of the Aether’s closest competitors and near matches in weight.
-You can save about 10 ounces with Osprey’s own Atmos AG 65, but you do compromise some in carrying comfort.
+Gregory’s Baltoro 75 (4 lbs.
+15.4 oz.), REI Co-op’s Traverse 70 (4 lbs.
+14 oz.), and Arc’teryx’s Bora AR 63 (5 lbs. even) are three of the Aether’s closest competitors and near matches in weight.
+You can save about 10 ounces with Osprey’s own Atmos AG 65, but you do compromise some in carrying comfort, overall capacity, and features like a zippered access to the main compartment.

 For cutting weight, you can leave the top lid at home—the Aether has a separate flap that can be secured over the main compartment.
 This sacrifices convenience and storage as the top lid is a great place for keeping small items you want close at hand, but it is a way to trim some weight while retaining the Aether’s impressive carrying abilities.